gemshub/site/docs/start/gemstandalone/download.md

         Proceed ([y]/n)? y
         ```

         If you have blocked connection to anaconda repository.
-First remove the `defaults` channel and used only conda-forge by executing
+First remove the `defaults` & other problematic channel and used only conda-forge by executing

         ```
         conda config --remove channels defaults